 eTemperature is used by those in the food and transportation industries to ensure that these potentially hazardous foods haven’t been exposed to the danger zone range of 5°C to 60°C for any lengthy period of time.
 This ensures compliance with the appropriate standards and codes.

 Temperature logging with eTemperature confirms the cold chain has been maintained and provides accurate knowledge of the vaccine refrigerator temperature.
 This is critical, as vaccines need to be stored in the range of 2°C to 8°C (the ‘safe zone’) to make sure they are still effective when administered to patients.

-eTemperature and Thermocrons have been used widely in Australia and New Zealand, such as by the Pharmacy Guild of Australia to audit their members’ vaccine fridges. eTemperature and Thermocrons were also installed in the majority of GPs when the New Zealand government supplied all GPs with a vaccine fridge.
+eTemperature and Thermochrons have been used widely in Australia and New Zealand, such as by the Pharmacy Guild of Australia to audit their members’ vaccine fridges. eTemperature and Thermochrons were also installed in the majority of GPs when the New Zealand government supplied all GPs with a vaccine fridge.